On the six-vertex model's free energy: A refined version of Theorem (under additional conditions)

 Choose now $C_2$ so that $C_2 > \frac\pi2 C_0'$.
 Then \eqref{eq:c333} contradicts our assumption on $\mathrm{Diff}$, and we conclude that there exists no $\Delta \in (-1,1)$ with $\diff = \frac{C_2}{\zeta(N-2n-C_0)}$.
 By the continuity of $\diff$ as a function of $\Delta$ and considering the fact that $\diff = 0$ for $\Delta= 0$, we conclude that $\diff < \frac{C_2}{\zeta(N-2n-C_0)}$ for all $\Delta \in (-1,1)$. \end{proof}

 We are now in a position to conclude the proof of Theorem~\ref{thm:estimate}.
 Let $C = C_2$ be given by Claim 2 and fix $a,b,c$ as in the theorem.
 By taking $N$ large enough, we may assume that the value $\Delta$ corresponding to $(a,b,c)$ is contained in the domain in which $\pmb\lambda$ is defined for any $n \leq N/2 - C/\zeta$ (see Theorem~\ref{thm:analyticity}).
-Then~\eqref{eq:expression} states that
+Then the dominant Eigenvalue may be expressed as

-where $C(.)$ is the function defined in~\eqref{eq:C}.
+where $\mathscr{L}(\cdot)$ is the function defined in~\eqref{eq:C}.
 Claims 1 and 2 give

 Furthermore, Sections~\ref{sec:6.1} and~\ref{sec:6.2} give that

 The above implies \eqref{eq:eseses} by choosing $C$ large enough. \end{proof}